 Offers or sells a security. . . by means of a prospectus or oral communication, which includes an untrue statement of a material fact or omits to state a material fact necessary in order to make the statements, in the light of the circumstances under which they were made, not misleading (the purchaser not knowing of such untruth or omission), and who shall not sustain the burden of proof that he did not know, and in the exercise of reasonable care could not have known, of such untruth or omission.

-Rule 12(a)(2) applies to Title III and Tile IV, but not to Title II.
+Rule 12(a)(2) applies to Title IV but not to Tile II or Title III.

 Section 17(a) of Securities Act